 pH and temperature monitoring

 As part of a trade effluent consent, the continuous measurement of pH and temperature may be required.
 Sensors and probes which integrate with the flow meter and sampler arrangement are supplied for this purpose.

 In order to obtain accurate, reliable and continuous data, trade effluent monitoring equipment must be regularly maintained.
 Neglect of this type of equipment can result in higher trade effluent charges or even fines, prosecution and reduced equipment life and performance.
 EMS provides proactive trade effluent maintenance services tailored to your requirements.

 Short term flow and load surveys may be driven by a requirement to identify the impact of your processes on the effluent being discharged from site and how to improve them in line with your discharge consent.
 Improving processes and effluent quality, or reducing the throughput of water, can significantly reduce your trade effluent bills making a clear business case for action.
-More information on flow and load surveys is available via the following link.
+For more information see our Flow and Load Survey page.